mapeditor/tiled/_posts/2018-09-18-tiled-1-2-0-released.md

 ### Compatibility Notes

 The [JSON map format][json] was simplified a bit, which will require adjustments in the map reader.
-See its changelog (todo) for more information.
+See [its changelog][json-changelog] for more information.

 The [Python plugin][python] was updated from Python 2 to Python 3, which will generally require changes to any custom Python plugins.
 Unfortunately,